EleutherAI/tyche/README.md

 This repo contains tool to measure the sizes of behavioral basins via Monte Carlo methods.

-A behavioral basin is a region in parameter space defined by functional behavior, such as loss on a dataset, rather than e.g. similarity of weight vectors.
+A behavioral basin is a region in parameter space defined by an anchor point (a particular set of parameters) and a metric of behavioral similarity.
+(We also refer to the size of the basin as the "local volume" of the anchor parameters.)

 "Size" here means total prior measure, where the prior is uniform (so that size = volume) or Gaussian (e.g. init distribution density).